 BioSpirit Day Spa

-Faery Medicine is an eCommerce site where I sell my illustrations as cards and prints.
+Faery Medicine is my eCommerce site where I sell my past illustrations as cards and prints.
 There are different backgrounds for different sections of the website and a gallery on every page of the boutique portion.
 The gallery of the boutique was set up to easily accommodate more images as they are created.

 Illustration & Web Design by Kristen Schwartz